 Many companies choose not to cover the categories listed above.
 It all depends on how extensive you want your program to be.

 What costs should I cover?

 At the base level, it’s common for employers to cover filing and legal fees associated with their visa or green card.
 That said, most employers will not reimburse immigration filing and legal fees if an employee chooses to use the services of an independent law firm.
-This is a good way to control and standardize your practice.

 - Employee’s application fee to obtain their visa stamp at a U.S. Consulate or Embassy